 Ignas Brazdeikis, an early-entry candidate, says he's leaning toward staying in the draft.
-Rod Beard, The Detroit News
+The Detroit News

 Chicago — Ignas Brazdeikis got so many text messages on Monday morning that he was concerned that maybe something was wrong.

 It turned out that it was just teammates and friends communicating about the news that John Beilein was leaving Michigan to become the head coach of the Cleveland Cavaliers.
 It was such a surprise that not even the Michigan players knew it was coming.

 “I was surprised, actually; I didn’t see it coming.
 In the morning, my phone was blowing up and I thought I missed my flight here,” Brazdeikis said Thursday.
 “I’m happy for him; it’s a big step for him.
 It’s the right move for him and it’s an exciting time.”

 Brazdeikis might be joining Beilein — along with Michigan teammates Charles Matthews and Jordan Poole — in the NBA.
 Although Brazdeikis is wavering on whether to forego his Michigan eligibility or remain in the draft, he said he’s close to making a decision.

 A 6-foot-7 wing, Brazdeikis is projected to be a second-round selection but he’s looking to improve his standing with a good combine performance and by making a better impression in individual workouts.